lynshao/NoisyNN/README.md

 ## Requirements

-Experiments were conducted using Python 3.8.5.
+Experiments were conducted on Python 3.8.5.
 To install requirements:

 ```setup
 pip install -r requirements.txt
 ```

+## Noisy Inference

+For noisy inference, we tried three neural network (NN) architectures (ResNet34, ResNet18, and ShuffleNet V2) on the CIFAR-10 dataset and one NN architecture (BERT) on the SST-2 dataset.
+To run the code, please first download the pretrained models at https://zenodo.org/record/4778688#.YKe8dKgzaUk

 ## Training